WHAT IS CEDAR WOOD

 Cedar is a popular species of wood that’s long been used within the construction industry.
 Due to the aromatic, beautiful, and strong features of the wood, it’s a natural choice when it comes to building homes and other structures that can last for generations to come.
-Below, we discuss the different types of cedar as well as its benefits and applications for builders and contractors alike.
+Below, we discuss the different types of cedar, cedar uses, and why cedar is a great lumber choice for builders and contractors alike.

 There are many different types of cedar, including Western red cedar, Alaskan yellow cedar, and Spanish cedar.
 In Michigan, there are two main types of cedar that grow in the state: